 At last week’s Hearsay Summit, we held our annual Hearsay Innovator awards.
-The American Family Insurance Field Digital and Social Marketing team won our ‘Transforming the Enterprise’ award for the way their cohesive approach is helping their agents grow their digital presence, using social media, agent websites and compliant texting and voice.
+The American Family Insurance Field Digital and Social Marketing team won our ‘Transforming the Enterprise’ award for the way their cohesive approach is helping agents grow their digital presence using social media, agent websites, and compliant texting and voice.
 But what truly stood out to us is a program they pioneered in 2010 to measure digital maturity and drive agent digital adoption.

-The field social media program and agent maturity model, “Crawl, Walk, Run, Fly,” was created by Josh Feyen, Field Digital and Social Media Administrator when social channels really started taking off, to enable agents and drive digital and social media adoption.
-The straightforward program name established easy-to-understand vernacular for the field and their staff, as well as the field management teams, to understand what the agents’ digital social media capabilities were – and what they needed to learn to move up.
+Josh Feyen, Field Digital and Social Media Administrator, created the field social media program and digital maturity model.
+They called it “Crawl, Walk, Run, Fly.”
+The straightforward program name established easy-to-understand vernacular for the field and their staff, as well as the field management teams, to understand what the agents’ digital social media capabilities were.
 Since all sorts of metrics were tracked and shared, AmFam’s marketing team could show that moving up the digital maturity scale could help with desirable results like an increase in leads, motivating reps to participate.

 3 Top Tips for Making the ‘Crawl, Walk, Run, Fly’ Digital Maturity Model Work

 Agents are Inherently Competitive but Require Education Too